cumtr/PG-SCUnK/README.md

 **`scripts/FindSCUnKsRegions.bash`**

-this script uses `bwa`, `samtools`, `bedtools` and `R` to identify the location of the unique, duplicated and split SCUnKs in a given reference genome.
+this script uses `bwa`, `samtools`, `bedtools` and `R` to identify the location of the unique, duplicated and split SCUnKs in a given reference genome by re-mapping the SCUnKs.
 It uses the `.unique.txt`, `.duplicated.txt` and the `.split.txt` output file from `PG-SCUnK`.

 `Usage: ./scripts/FindRegions.bash -b <basename> -r <reference> -t <tempDir> -o <outDir> -@ <threads>`